Mazindol

-Mazindol, sold under the brand names Mazanor and Sanorex, is an appetite suppressant.
-It was developed by Sandoz-Wander in the 1960s.
+Mazindol, sold under the brand names Mazanor and Sanorex, is an appetite suppressant which is used in the short-term treatment of obesity.
+It is also used off-label in the treatment of narcolepsy and cataplexy.
+The drug is taken orally.

+Mazindol was developed by Sandoz-Wander in the 1960s.
 The US Food and Drug Administration approved mazindol in June 1973, but Novartis, the manufacturer, discontinued it in 1999 for reasons unrelated to its efficacy or safety.

 Medical uses

 Mazindol is used in short-term (i.e., a few weeks) treatment of obesity, in combination with a regimen of weight reduction based on caloric restriction, exercise, and behavior modification in people with a body mass index greater than 30, or in those with a body mass index greater than 27 in the presence of risk factors such as hypertension, diabetes, or hyperlipidemia.
 Mazindol is not currently available as a commercially marketed and FDA-regulated prescription agent for the treatment of obesity.

 Off-label use of mazindol has demonstrated efficacy in treating symptoms of narcolepsy and cataplexy.
 Studies beginning in the 1970s indicated that mazindol reduced sleep attacks and cataplexy with comparable efficacy to amphetamine, but with reduced cardiovascular side effects.
-In 2021, mazindol was identified as an orexin-2 receptor (OX2R) agonist, providing a mechanistic explanation for its therapeutic action in narcolepsy, a condition often linked to orexin system dysfunction.
-This discovery has prompted further research interest, including the development of modified-release formulations and clinical trials such as the POLARIS program and phase 3 AMAZE trials.
-Preclinical studies have also suggested potential neuroprotective effects in rat models of narcolepsy.

-There is a Swiss study investigating its efficacy in treating attention deficit hyperactivity disorder (ADHD).